lfy1030/compjour-hw/twitterbot/README.md

 	..*If there were no search results
 	..*Use a random number generator to generate a random number as the ID of the title to return

-Otherwise get the top result of the query results and GET its title and the cover image.
+Otherwise get a random anime from the query results and GET its title and url.

-5. Construct the tweet and tweet back using the POST upload/media and POST statuses/update
+5. Construct the tweet and tweet back